 Workers’ Compensation Insurance Rates

-A workers’ compensation insurance rate is the base price set by the state, and is used to calculate your total premium amount.
+A workers’ compensation insurance rate is the base price set by the state, and is used to calculate the policy premium for coverage.
 This means that rates can vary from state to state — and they often do, based on factors like the number of workers’ compensation claims being filed (and awarded) and regional healthcare costs.

 In fact, average premium rates can range from under $1.50 to $3.00 or more, according to a 2020 study published by the Oregon Department of Consumer and Business Services.

-If these numbers seem low, it’s because workers’ compensation insurance rates are represented as the cost per $100 in payroll.
+If these numbers seem low, it’s because workers’ compensation insurance rates are represented as the price per $100 in payroll.
 For example:

 - A rate of $1.68 means that a business with $100,000 in payroll would translate to $1,680 annually in work comp premiums.